-- model (torch.nn.Module) a model following the rules in BasePolicy. (s -> a) - optim (torch.optim.Optimizer) for optimizing the model. - action_space (gym.
-Space) env's action space. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
+- model (torch.nn.Module) a model following the rules in BasePolicy. (s -> a) - optim (torch.optim.Optimizer) for optimizing the model. - action_space (gym.Space) env's action space. - lr_scheduler a learning rate scheduler that adjusts the learning rate in optimizer in each policy.update().
 Default to None (no lr_scheduler).

-forward (batch: tianshou.data.batch.Batch, state: Optional[Union[dict, tianshou.data.batch.Batch, numpy.ndarray]] = None, kwargs: Any) \rightarrow tianshou.data.batch.Batch Compute action over the given batch data.
+forward(batch: Batch, state: Optional[Union[dict, Batch, ndarray]] = None, kwargs: Any) \rightarrow Batch Compute action over the given batch data.

-- A Batch which MUST have the following keys: - act an numpy.ndarray or a torch.Tensor, the action over given batch data. - state a dict, an numpy.ndarray or a torch.Tensor, the internal state of the policy, None as default.
+A Batch which MUST have the following keys:

+- act an numpy.ndarray or a torch.Tensor, the action over given batch data. - state a dict, an numpy.ndarray or a torch.
+Tensor, the internal state of the policy, None as default.